+Economics

-Economics Gr 10-12 1 year 1 credit This course gives students a greater understanding of economics ranging from the viewpoint of the individual consumer or small business owner to the global economy.
+This course gives students a greater understanding of economics ranging from the viewpoint of the individual consumer or small business owner to the global economy.
 The course will study the law of supply and demand, the role of government monetary and fiscal policies and their influence on the economy.
 Students will study real-life examples of inflation and depressions while applying graphing skills to explain the theories.

-Global IssuesGr 9-121 year1 creditGlobal Issues is a subject that combines classroom instruction with meaningful discussion and service to enrich students' learning experience, teach civic responsibility and strengthen both the communities we live in and the broader global community.
+Global Issues Gr 9-12 1 vear 1 credit Global Issues is a subject that combines classroom instruction with meaningful discussion and service to enrich students' learning experience, teach civic responsibility and strengthen both the communities we live in and the broader global community.
 It is based on a structured academic and practice foundation that goes above and beyond volunteering, raising funds or doing community service.
 By linking classroom discussion and learning with meaningful action, students should be able to develop a stronger understanding of local and global issues, engage and address needs within their communities and explore ways that they can make a difference locally, nationally and globally.
 This course may be repeated as an elective credit.

+Model United Nations

-Model United NationsGr 9-121 year1 creditThe students simulate the real United Nations in procedures and protocol.
+1 year The students simulate the real United Nations in procedures and protocol.
 They represent different countries and debate the issues from that country's point of view.
 They research, write, and present resolutions in various sub-committees based on the UN.
 Students will be able:

-- To think critically and gain international awareness. - To debate a variety of issues from different points of view. - To become well-informed citizens - A more holistic student who is confident and well informed.
+- To think critically and gain international awareness. - To debate a variety of issues from different points of view. - To become well-informed citizens

+• A more holistic student who is confident and well informed.